 Herriot’s Dales Holidays by Curlew Guided Walking

 Swaledale and Wensleydale cover the northern section of the Yorkshire Dales.
+Stage 1 of the 2014 Tour de France traverses this spectacular landscape.
 These beautiful valleys with their stone-built villages and surrounding moorland inspired the books of vet James Herriot.
 Each valley has its own individual character: Swaledale is narrow and deeply-cut winding between rugged heather-clad moors.
 By contrast, Wensleydale is broad and green with a host of side valleys each with its own unique atmosphere.
 Waterfalls abound and are a feature of all our walks.

 "Thanks very much for all the work you put into making our stay in the Yorkshire Dales a very happy and memorable one."
 G. & S. Gammon, Ontario, Canada.